Talent 100 Series: Dr Angelo Lo Conte

 Academy of Visual Arts

 A surprising finding from his investigation comes from a series of writings by Leonardo da Vinci, which include various annotations on deafness and muteness.
-Leonardo was an acquaintance of Renaissance deaf and mute artist Cristoforo de Predis.
+Leonardo was an acquaintance of Renaissance prelingually deaf artist Cristoforo de Predis.
 Their friendship allowed Leonardo to witness first-hand how art represented an invaluable form of expression for people with hearing and speech impairment.
-In appreciation of the artistic acumen of mute and deaf people, Leonardo praised their ability to observe and understand human gestures, concluding that they understood art better than those who could hear.
+In appreciation of the artistic acumen of prelingually deaf people, Leonardo praised their ability to observe and understand human gestures, concluding that they understood art better than those who could hear.
 Not only did Leonardo's thoughts reveal his understanding and conceptualisation of disability, they also offer insights on the working method he used to execute the famous Last Supper, which was completed in 1498 at the Church of Santa Maria delle Grazie in Milan.

 Dr Lo Conte hopes that his research can contribute to our modern understanding of the relations between disability and the practice of art.
 He says, "Knowing that artistic education was not precluded even five or six centuries ago should encourage the development of pedagogical practices aimed at creating a larger involvement of students with disabilities in art programmes."
 He further points out that it is important to challenge the misconception that people with disabilities were discouraged from pursuing careers in the visual arts in the past.
 By giving students with hearing and speaking impairments visible success stories, it would enhance their self-esteem and foster their self-confidence.